'Emotional roller coaster': Pitt-Johnstown commencement sends students to their futures

 Adam Carpinello, an engineering major from Hastings, said he was relieved graduation day had finally arrived.

-This year's keynote speech came from retired United States Navy Admiral Michelle Howard.
+This year's keynote speech came from retired U.S. Navy Adm.
+Michelle Howard.

 University President Jem Spectar introduced the speaker and provided a snapshot of her prestigious military career.
 Howard was the first woman to earn the rank of four-star admiral and be appointed to the position of vice chief of naval operations.

-She was also the the first Black woman to reach the ranks of vice admiral and admiral in any branch of the U.S. Armed Forces and to command a ship in the Navy, among many other accolades.
+She was also the first Black woman to reach the ranks of vice admiral and admiral in any branch of the U.S. Armed Forces, and to command a ship in the Navy, among many other accolades.

 Howard shared stories and lessons her mother taught her growing up with the crowd.